 How can we be updated on this work?

-Until the center opens its doors, scheduled for mid- to late October, the County will offer deflection services through mobile outreach.
-The Health Department will deploy behavioral health providers and professional peer specialists to respond to law enforcement in the field.
+The County will also continue to offer deflection services through mobile outreach as it has since Sept.
+1 The Health Department will deploy behavioral health providers and professional peer specialists to respond to law enforcement in the field.
 They will conduct referrals, arrange and connect the eligible person to services.
 While this will meet many needs of people eligible for deflection, it is a stopgap that will not fully replicate the range of services and connections possible through the facility Tuerk House and the County will operate.

 Documents